Tofu Tacos

 Hand holding one of the tofu tacos

-These plant based tofu tacos are a great meat-free addition to your taco Tuesday.
-So quick and easy to make and super delicious, these are a sure fire hit!
-Try cooking your tofu bites in the air fryer, too!
+These plant based tofu tacos are a great meat-free swap-in for your taco Tuesday.
+You can even try cooking your tofu bites in the air fryer, too!

 More taco recipes: